Snapchat/KeyDB-docs/docs/commands.md

 OK
 ```

-The above command sets "mytestcounter" to zero at Unix Timestamp 1610941618000 milliseconds.
+The above command sets `mytestcounter` to zero at Unix Timestamp 1610941618000 milliseconds.
 This will occur only once.
 Note that we must specify a delay time.
-Once the task has completed the KEY will be removed and the name "mytestname2" will no longer exist.
+Once the task has completed the KEY will be removed and the name `mytestname2` will no longer exist.

 For more information and examples on KEYDB.CRON, take a look at this blog post: https://docs.keydb.dev/blog/2021/01/26/blog-post/